 Key elements for all patients are patient education, dietary and exercise counseling, and monitoring of glucose control.

-Most patients with type 1 DM can also be taught how to adjust their insulin doses.
+Most patients with type 1 diabetes can also be taught how to adjust their insulin doses.
 Education should be reinforced at every physician visit and hospitalization.
-Formal diabetes education programs, generally conducted by diabetes nurses, and nutrition specialists, are often very effective.
+Formal diabetes education programs, generally conducted by diabetes nurses and nutrition specialists, are often very effective.

 Patients who experience hypoglycemic symptoms during exercise should be advised to test their blood glucose and ingest carbohydrates or lower their insulin dose as needed to get their glucose slightly above normal just before exercise.
 Hypoglycemia during vigorous exercise may require carbohydrate ingestion during the workout period, typically 5 to 15 g of sucrose or another simple sugar.